 India has made significant progress in utilising its abundant renewable energy (RE) resources.
 The country has emerged as one of the leaders of the global energy transition, with a cumulative renewable energy installed capacity of 74 gigawatts (GW) at the end of 2018, and has ambitions to meet a target of 175 GW by the year 2022.
 This study analyses the employment effects of different plans for expanding power generation in India.
 The study aims to assess the co-benefits of a low-carbon energy transition in the country.
 Four different scenarios are analysed for future development of the power sector in India with varying shares of renewable energy.
 The study also provides an initial assessment of the skill requirements, attainment levels and technical training required for India’s present power sector plans and future low-carbon power sector ambitions.

-Key policy message 1: India can significantly boost employment through the power sector by increasing the share of renewables.
-With the government´s pledge under the NDC to scale up renewables in the country, net employment (measured in full-time employees) can be expected to increase by an additional 30 % by 2030.
-But there is abundant room to achieve more; by following IRENA’s ambitious REmap pathway, employment through the power sector can be almost doubled.
+Policy opportunity 1: India can significantly boost employment through the power sector by increasing the share of renewables.
+With the government’s pledge under the NDC to scale up renewables in the country, net employment can be expected to increase by an additional 30 % by 2030.
+There is abundant room to achieve more; by following IRENA’s ambitious REmap pathway, employment through the power sector can be almost doubled.

 Year of publication: 2019